ccashwell/is_crawler/README.md

 You can also define custom crawlers like this:

-    Crawler::CUSTOM << Crawler.new(:custom_crawler_name, "string that is always present in crawler requests")
+    Crawler::CUSTOM << Crawler.new(:custom_crawler_name, "string that is always present in the crawler's user agent")

 That's it!